openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 A key feature of the core-v-verif UVM environments is that the state of the DUT is compared to the state of the reference model after each instruction is retired.
 Without a comparison to a reference model, the pass/fail status of a given simulation is mostly vacuous.

-There are two popular options for a RISC-V ISS, Spike and Imperas OVPsim.
+There are two popular options for a RISC-V ISS, `Spike <https://github.com/riscv-software-src/riscv-isa-sim>_` and `Imperas OVPsim <https://www.ovpworld.org/technology_ovpsim>_`.
-At the time of this writting (2021-12-07) core-v-verif supports Imperas OVPsim.
+At the time of this writting (2021-12-07) core-v-verif uses a commerical version iof Imperas OVPsim for the CV32E4 cores.
-A contribution which integrated another reference model into core-v-verif would be welcome.
+A contribution to integrate another reference model into core-v-verif would be welcome.

 Doing More in CORE-V-VERIF
 --------------------------